Josh Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.65).
+- The Red Sox have a 4.65 team ERA that ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to give up 77 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (77 total, 1.4 per game).

 - The Red Sox will send Whitlock (2-2) to the mound for his fifth start of the season.
 He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- In his last outing on Saturday against the Arizona Diamondbacks, the right-hander tossed five innings, giving up one earned run while surrendering three hits.
+- The right-hander last pitched on Saturday against the Arizona Diamondbacks, when he threw five innings, allowing one earned run while giving up three hits.

 - The 26-year-old has a 5.14 ERA and 6.4 strikeouts per nine innings across four games this season, while allowing a batting average of .278 to his opponents.